David Cay Johnston: Reporting

 Johnston received the 2001 Pulitzer Prize for Beat Reporting "for his penetrating and enterprising reporting that exposed loopholes and inequities in the U.S. tax code, which was instrumental in bringing about reforms.
 "Johnston described how corporations were paying less in taxes, even as individuals were paying more, with even well-known companies like Colgate-Palmolive, Compaq Computer, and United Parcel Service (UPS) engaging in "what the courts called shams."
 A court found that Merrill Lynch saved AlliedSignal (now Honeywell) $180 million in "sham" money transfers among foreign companies.
 However, the IRS is, since 1999, more likely to audit the poor than the rich, Johnston reported.

 In 2001 Johnston investigated the claim that estate taxes were so high that farm families were being forced to sell their family farms in order to pay the taxes.
 This claim was presented to prove the need to eliminate the inheritance tax.
+Economists told Johnston that this was a myth.
 Johnston challenged those who made that claim, such as the American Farm Bureau Federation, to cite an example of a farm that was lost because of estate taxes, and they were unable to do so.
-Economists told Johnston that it was a myth.
-An IRS analysis of 1999 returns found that almost no working farmers owe estate taxes.
-Estate taxes are not assessed on the first $1.35 million net worth, and then rise from 43 to 55 percent above $3 million.
+An IRS analysis of 1999 returns found that almost no working farmers owe estate taxes as estate taxes are not assessed on the first $1.35 million net worth, and then rise from 43 to 55 percent above $3 million.
 Additionally, most wealthy people use legal maneuvers to reduce their estate taxes significantly, to as little as zero in some cases.

 He was a Pulitzer finalist in 2003 "for his stories that displayed exquisite command of complicated U.S. tax laws and of how corporations and individuals twist them to their advantage."
 He was also a finalist in 2000 "for his lucid coverage of problems resulting from the reorganization of the Internal Revenue Service."